Topener/nl.fokkezb.pullToRefresh/README.md

-# PullToRefresh Widget
+# Alloy *Pull to Refresh* Widget

 ## Overview
-The *PullToRefresh* widget is an [Alloy](http://projects.appcelerator.com/alloy/docs/Alloy-bootstrap/index.html) implementation of the [TableView Refresh with headerPullView](http://docs.appcelerator.com/titanium/latest/#!/guide/TableView_Refresh_with_headerPullView) found in the docs for [Titanium](http://www.appcelerator.com/platform) by [Appcelerator](http://www.appcelerator.com).
+The *Pull to Refresh* widget implements the *Pull to Refresh* design pattern for the [Alloy](http://docs.appcelerator.com/titanium/latest/#!/guide/Alloy_Quick_Start) MVC framework for [Titanium](http://www.appcelerator.com/platform) by [Appcelerator](http://www.appcelerator.com).
+A Titanium Classic implementation can be found in the [documentation](http://docs.appcelerator.com/titanium/latest/#!/guide/TableView_Refresh_with_headerPullView).

+Also take a look at my [Infinite Scroll](https://github.com/FokkeZB/nl.fokkezb.infiniteScroll) widget.

-## Screenshots
+## Overview
+The widgets adds a *HeaderPullView* to a *TableView* that is shown when the users drags the view down when it is already scrolled to the top.
+An event is triggered so that the implementing controller can reload data.

 ![Pull](https://raw.github.com/FokkeZB/nl.fokkezb.pullToRefresh/master/docs/pull.png)

 ![Release](https://raw.github.com/FokkeZB/nl.fokkezb.pullToRefresh/master/docs/release.png)